stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_model/50_data_metadata_model.md

 the bulk of the picture data from the disk and makes it available for processing.
 When instantiated, `Picture` retrieves just the lightweight information from its backend.

+The same approach can be used to differentiate information requiring reduced network access from information requiring large data transfers.